 Dear Worried About the Post-Breakup Fallout,

-The first and most helpful piece of advice I can give you for this particular situation is one that will come to play often in your life, and it’s probably harder to implement than anything else I will say here today: You must accept that you cannot control every person’s opinion of you.
+The first and most helpful piece of advice I can give you for this particular situation of how to share friends with an ex is one that will come to play often in your life, and it’s probably harder to implement than anything else I will say here today: You must accept that you cannot control every person’s opinion of you.

 That fact goes beyond controlling other people’s behavior, which is also true.
 No, you cannot dictate what Jocelyn says about you, or to whom (her behavior).
 You can only work on how much you worry about others’ perception of you based on what she says or based on their simple knowledge that the two of you are no longer friends.

 There are two ways to let go of that worry: